 4. Creating a new host

 Once you are done adding a provider, the new host dialogue window should pop up again.
-If not, click the Create host again at the control panel.
+If not, click the Create Host again in the control panel.

 Select your UpCloud account as the provider and name the new host.
 Choose the region you wish to deploy to and pick the instance type depending on your resource requirements.